 Sicily is a picturesque and serene island, that somehow also seems to be full of drama.
 Choose your own adventure from your luxury villa in Sicily; whether you’re all about exploring history, food and drink or want to spend your time soaking up the sun.
 Mount Etna dominates the landscape, it’s active presence providing forests, mountainsides and cold lava streams to explore.
 The cities are bustling with activity in the form of markets, theatres and great shopping – all in the shelter of beautiful ancient streets.
-Learn more about the type of holiday in Sicily you’d like to experience with our handy travel guide – packed with tips, inspiration and things to add to your holiday to-do list.
+Learn more about the type of holiday you’d like to experience with our handy Sicily travel guide – packed with tips, inspiration and things to add to your holiday to-do list.

 The largest island in the Mediterranean might be part of Italy, but Sicily has carved out its own distinct personality over the centuries.
 Boasting a smattering of medieval towns and villages, where the heady smells of centuries-old Sicilian dishes waft along cobbled lanes.
 So whether you’re looking to lounge on perfect beaches, dine on sumptuous Sicilian fare, ski a volcano, take a wine tour or two or explore ancient ruins, Sicily will most happily oblige.

 Sicily is one of Europe’s most southerly destinations – parts of it are even on the same latitude as North Africa.
 This means that the island enjoys a long, warm season and can be visited year-round.
 You could be swimming in the bath-warm waters right into November if you’re lucky.
 Yet, the gentle coastal breezes mean that even in the height of summer (July and August) when the temperatures do rocket, it isn’t too stifling.